shoker537/Commons/README.md

 Commons requires to be installed as a plugin.
 You can download the latest version [here](https://nexus.shoker.su/service/rest/v1/search/assets/download?sort=version&group=ru.shk&q=Commons&repository=maven-releases)

+Also don't forget to mention Commons as a dependency in plugin.yml.

 ```groovy
 repositories {
     maven { url = 'https://nexus.shoker.su/repository/maven-releases/' }